What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Keyword-rich anchors like this are incredibly powerful, but they’re also risky in certain situations.
 This is one of the more controversial topics in the SEO industry due to misinterpretation.

-Firstly, Google states we should avoid keyword stuffing anchors.
-However, they also state we should use short, descriptive anchors.
+Firstly, Google states we should avoid keyword stuffing links.
+However, they also state we should use short, descriptive text.
 This may seem contradictory, but I believe what Google means is we should not unnaturally pack keywords into link text.

 Secondly, Google views over-optimized anchor text as manipulative because it’s often unnatural and it indicates you may have built the links.
 In fact, that’s what Google’s penguin update in 2012 specifically looked for.